 - You have shared a needle, even one time, to inject drugs or medication.

 - You have taken clotting factor concentrates for a bleeding disorder such as hemophilia.

 - You have ever had a positive test for any AIDS virus or hepatitis B or C or any AIDS antibody.

 - You have had sex with any person described above.

 - You have had sex with a male or female prostitute since 1977.

 No. Expedited review does not mean your protocol application is processed faster; rather, fewer reviewers are assigned to review your protocol.
-However, most protocol applications submitted by the deadline date are processed within 10-14 days.
+The IRB makes every attempt to respond to the request for review within 14 days of submission.

 - The study involves no more than minimal risk to subjects and involves no procedures for which written consent is normally required outside of the research context.

 - The signed consent form would be the only document linking the identify of the subject to the study and the principal risk would be potential harm resulting from a breach of confidentiality.